quux00/ps4/README.md

 # pacman -S base-devel qemu rust llvm tmux
 # yaourt -S arm-none-eabi-gcc
 ```
+Note that you will want Rust 0.9 and LLVM 3.4
 ### OSX

 To set things up on OSX, do this: